alexeygrigorev/mlwiki.org/index.php/Independence_to_Third_Alternatives.md

 ---
-title: "Independence to Third Alternatives"
 layout: default
 permalink: /index.php/Independence_to_Third_Alternatives
+tags:
+- voting-theory
+title: Independence to Third Alternatives
 ---

-# Independence to Third Alternatives

 ## Independence to Third Alternatives
 Independence to Third Alternatives, or Independence to Irrelevant alternatives is a principle of [Voting Theory](Voting_Theory).
 - it says that if another alternative is added or removed, the position of a candidate should remain at least as good as it was